The Importance of a Good Book Synopsis

 Short vs. Long Synopsis

-- Short synopsis: Usually 1–2 paragraphs; great for query letters.
+- Short Synopsis: 1–2 paragraphs, ideal for query letters.

 Why a Book Synopsis Matters